tycheung/code_analyzer/README.md

 # Code Quality Analyzer

-A tool for analyzing code quality, complexity, and maintainability of GitHub repositories, powered by FastAPI and modern Python async capabilities.
+A comprehensive static code analysis tool that helps development teams maintain high code quality and optimize deployment strategies.
+It analyzes GitHub repositories to provide insights about code complexity, security vulnerabilities, architectural issues, and potential deployment risks.
 This project is for fun/personal use and in alpha stage, there may be incompatibilities.

+## What it Does

+The Code Quality Analyzer helps you:
+- Identify code quality issues before they become problems
+- Make data-driven deployment decisions
+- Track code health over time
+- Optimize team resources and deployment timing
+- Predict and prevent potential deployment issues
+- Monitor test coverage and trends

+Perfect for:
+- Development teams wanting to maintain code quality
+- DevOps engineers planning deployments
+- Team leads making resource allocation decisions
+- Organizations tracking code health metrics
+- CI/CD pipeline quality checks

+## Key Benefits

+- **Comprehensive Analysis**: Get deep insights into code quality, complexity, and potential issues
+- **Deployment Optimization**: Use ML-based analysis to choose the best deployment times and resource allocation
+- **Historical Tracking**: Monitor how your codebase evolves over time
+- **Team Efficiency**: Make informed decisions about team resources and deployment timing
+- **Easy Integration**: Works with major CI/CD platforms and development workflows

 ## Features